AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Items

 By default, the legend items show the name of the series with the value hovered on a stock, and the icon of the item is of square form and of the represented series' color.
 We can change the appearance of the items list using {api:anychart.core.ui.Legend#itemsFormatter}itemsFormatter(){api} method.
-It affects the list of items, so we can rename the items, change their icons' appearance.
-Look at the sample below
+It affects the list of items, so we can rename the items, change the appearance of their items.
+Look at the sample below:

 ```
 firstPlot.legend().itemsFormatter(function() {